Pink Flower

 Not just another tool in the toolbox.

-The first six months focused on deeply understanding Watercare staff workflows and laying the groundwork for Activity Tracker.
+The first year focused on deeply understanding Watercare staff workflows and laying the groundwork for Activity Tracker.
 I uncovered real needs, shaped core layout and interaction decisions, and ensured the system was practical, intuitive, and aligned with day-to-day operations.

 The research